sixpark/slate/source/index.html.md

 401 | Unauthorized - The access token is missing or invalid.
 403 | Forbidden - The access token does not have the permissions to perform the request.
 404 | Not Found - The specified resource could not be found.
-406 | Not Acceptable - The requested a format that isn't json.
+406 | Not Acceptable - The requested format was not JSON.
 422 | Unprocessable Entity - The request was well-formed but was unable to be completed.
 429 | Too Many Requests - The rate at which the API is being accessed is too fast.
 500 | Internal Server Error - We had a problem with our application/API.
 Try again later.